Libratone Zipp wireless speakers review: Great looks, good sound, lots of features

 The cylindrical Zipp enclosures are fabricated from ABS plastic and a polycarbonate material, with thick leather loop handles and plush cloth covers that can be removed and replaced with fabrics of different colors and textures (but these aren’t cheap at $29 each).
 Plug a thumb drive into the USB port at the bottom of the speaker and you can play the music stored on it, using the touchscreen controls at the top of the speaker to move through the files in the order they were placed on the drive.
 But I think most people will stream music from other wireless sources (Bluetooth, AirPlay, or Wi-Fi from a DLNA server).

 The active drivers are mounted near the top of the enclosures and their sound radiates out in all directions.
 The Zipp has one 4-inch paper-cone woofer that fires up, and a pair of 1-inch soft-dome tweeters.
-One of these fires up and the other fires down, with the sound waves bouncing off a ruffled interior surface to create a nondirectional 360-degree effect (you can see some of the details in the close-up, below).
+One of these fires up and the other fires down, with the sound waves bouncing off a ruffled interior surface to create a nondirectional 360-degree effect (you can see some of the details in the close-up, above).
 Two 4-inch passive radiators deliver generous amounts of bass.